Thinkwise/docs/docs/sf/creation.md

 It is possible to group the tree with program objects for each model object.
 In this way, all code of a view or a table can quickly be  executed.

-When performing a manual upgrade of an individual table, pay attention to the program objects in “Other” such as deleting dependent objects or renaming the old table.
+When performing a manual upgrade of an individual table, pay attention to the program objects in the *Other* group, such as deleting dependent objects or renaming the old table.

 ## 4. Execute source code